Specific advice on entry requirements, applying, fees, and accepting your offer.

 - It is also possible to enrol in specific single subjects of interest through the Single subject study (Community Access Program)

 Can I study EMA or MIR subjects as part of the Community Access Program (CAP)?

 CAP students cannot enrol in EMA or MIR compulsory subjects, but they may be permitted to undertake optional subjects from these programs with the support of the relevant subject coordinator.

 I really want to study the course but I cannot pay for a full fee place.
 What are my options?

 Graduate study offers you an opportunity to enhance your professional qualifications and increase your earning potential.
 You should consider your tuition fees as an investment in your future.
 There are a number of ways you can alleviate the pressure of course fees.

 One option is to defer your fees via FEE-HELP in the same way you can defer undergraduate fees via HECS.
 If you are eligible, you can defer all or part of your tuition fees via a government loan, which you repay when your income reaches the minimum repayment threshold.
 You can also nominate to make voluntary repayments of your FEE-HELP loan at any time.
 FEE-HELP is nominated during the online enrolment process for your course.
-Further information about FEE-HELP is available on the Australian Government's Study Assist website on the FEE-HELP web page.
+Further information about FEE-HELP is available on the Australian Government's Study Assist website.